xf8b/documentation/docs/xf8bot/commands/music/pause.md

 ---
 # Pause Command
 ## Info
-The `pause` command pauses the current audio playing.
+The `pause` command pauses the current music playing.

 **Anyone can use this command.**